-Study population
+Study Population

-This cross-sectional study was conducted at the Dr. Laza Lazarević Clinic for Mental Disorders, Belgrade (for the study group patients) and at the School of Dental Medicine, University of Belgrade (for the control group of patients), in full accordance with the World Medical Association Declaration of Helsinki.
-Also, the approval from the ethics committees of both medical institutions was received.
+This cross-sectional study was conducted at the Clinic for Mental Disorders "Dr Laza Lazarević" Belgrade (for the study group patients) and at the School of Dental Medicine, University in Belgrade (for the control group of patients), in full accordance with the World Medical Association Declaration of Helsinki.
+Also, the approval from the Ethics Committees in both medical institutions was received.
 All participants or their legal guardians (for the study group patients) were informed through a special brochure (concerning the type of the research, data collection procedure, and other aspects of the study), and they signed the informed consent form before participating in any part of the study.

-The study group comprised 52 patients with schizophrenia (18 males and 34 females, aged 25-67 years; mean age 47.56 ± 10.59 years), hospitalized at the Dr Laza Lazarević Clinic for Mental Disorders, Belgrade.
-The inclusion criteria for entering the study group were that the patients were older than 18 years at the time of the study, diagnosed with schizophrenia in accordance with the 10th Revision of the International Classification of Diseases minimum two years prior to the study, and that they had some kind of oral prosthetic rehabilitation at the time of hospitalization.
+The study group comprised 52 patients with schizophrenia (18 males and 34 females, aged 25 to 67 years; mean age 47.56 \pm 10.59 years), hospitalized at the Clinic for Mental Disorders "Dr Laza Lazarevic" Belgrade.
+The inclusion criteria for entering the study group were that the patients were older than 18 years at the time of the study, diagnosed with schizophrenia in accordance to the 10th Revision of the International Classification of Diseases (ICD-10) minimum two years prior to the study and that they have some kind of oral prosthetic rehabilitation at the time of hospitalization.
 The exclusion criteria for the study group patients were the primary diagnosis of another mental disorder, hospitalized patients diagnosed with schizophrenia in the period shorter than two years from the time of the survey, patients who were not prosthetic rehabilitated before the study, the simultaneous presence of severe somatic illnesses or severe disability, and inability to communicate or the refusal to cooperate.

-The control group comprised 52 patients (19 males and 33 females, aged 19-71 years; mean age 49.10 $\pm$ 10.99 years), treated at the School of Dental Medicine, University of Belgrade.
-They were matched to the study group by the number of participants, sex, and roughly by age.
+The control group comprised 52 patients (19 males and 33 females, aged 19 to 71 years; mean age 49.10 ± 10.99 years), treated at the School of Dental Medicine, University in Belgrade.
+They were matched to the study group by number, gender and roughly by age.
 The inclusion criteria for entering the study were patients older than 18 years at the time of the study, with no medical history in terms of mental disorders, and also that they already had some kind of prosthetic rehabilitation.
 The exclusion criteria were the diagnosis of any psychiatric or somatic illness and the use of drugs that can cause oral changes (antibiotics, antifungals, blood pressure medication, corticosteroids, diabetes medication, etc.) [13].

-A questionnaire for both groups of patients was designed in order to record the socio-demographic characteristics (gender, age, educational level, marital status, and residence), smoking habits, oral hygiene habits, and previous dental visits.
-The data about schizophrenia in the study group were taken from the medical records and included the duration of schizophrenia, number of previous hospitalizations, and current psychotropic medication.
+A questionnaire for both groups of patients was designed in order to record the sociodemographic characteristics (gender, age, educational level, marital status and residence), smoking habits, oral hygiene habits and previous dental visits.
+The data about schizophrenia in the study group were taken from the medical records and included the duration of schizophrenia, number of previous hospitalizations and current psychotropic medication.

-Clinical examination
+Clinical Examination